-All ancient festivals related to Halloween involved the harvest as well as fruits, herbs, trees and vegetables believed to have magical properties.
+All ancient festivals relating to Halloween involved the harvest as well as fruits, herbs, trees and vegetables that were believed to have magical properties.
 Plants historically linked to Halloween were most often used to ward off evil, gain good health, or even tell the future.
 Some classic examples include fruits and vegetables carved into Jack ‘O Lanterns as well as apples, elderberries, hazelnuts, and rowan.

 Vegetable Jack ‘O-Lanterns

-The Irish, Scots, and English carved faces into turnips, rutabagas, potatoes or even beets and lit them on All Hallows’ Eve to frighten away Stingy Jack and other evil spirits.
+The Irish, Scots, and English carved faces into turnips, rutabagas, potatoes, and beets and lit them on All Hallows’ Eve to frighten away Stingy Jack and other evil spirits.
 It was the influence of mid-nineteenth century Irish immigrants that lead to the carving of pumpkins for jack ‘o-lanterns.
 Pumpkins (Cucurbita pepo) are New World vegetables, so they are true symbols of American Halloween.

 Apples on All Hallows’ Eve

-Halloween also has roots in the ancient Roman harvest festival, Pomona.
-As the Roman goddess of apples and trees, Pomona and her fall fruits symbolized romantic love and fertility.
+Halloween also has roots in the ancient Roman harvest festival, Pomona, named for the Roman goddess of apples and trees.
+Pomona and her fall fruits symbolized romantic love and fertility.

-Other apple games have maintained popularity.
-The Halloween tradition of bobbing, ducking, or diving for apples, an American favorite since Victorian times, is believed to have originated in seventeenth-century Ireland.
-Apples were put in a tub of water.
-Those able to bite a bobbing apple hands-free would be blessed with good health and luck for the coming year.
-Others used it as a marriage divination.
-The first to bite an apple would be the first to marry.
-A similar game, called “snap apple”, was played with apples hung from strings.
+Other age-old apple games are still popular today.
+The Halloween traditions of bobbing, ducking, or diving for apples, have been American favorites since Victorian times.
+Most of these games are thought to have originated from seventeenth-century Ireland.
+Apples were put in a tub of water, and those able to bite a bobbing apple hands-free would be blessed with good health and luck for the coming year.
+Others used it as a marriage divination; the first to bite an apple would be the first to marry.
+A similar game, called snap apple, was played with apples hung from strings.

-European rowan (Sorbus aucuparia), elderberry (Sambucus nigra and Sambucus racemosa), and hazelnut (Corylus spp.) are three trees and shrubs once believed to ward off witches and evil spirits and offer protection on All Hallows’ Eve.
-The ancient Celts believed that rowan berries magically gave good health and that rowan trees planted near grave sites helped the dead sleep.
+European rowan (Sorbus aucuparia), elderberry (Sambucus nigra), and hazelnut (Corylus spp.) are three woody plants once believed to ward off witches, evil spirits, and offer protection on All Hallows’ Eve.
+The ancient Celts believed that rowan berries magically gave good health and that rowan trees planted near grave sites would help the dead sleep.
 Branches were also used as dowsing rods and crosses made of rowan twigs were carried for protection on Halloween.

-These are just a few of the many plants and fruits with roots in the ancient and interesting holiday, Halloween.
+These are just a few of the many plants and fruits with roots in the ancient and interesting holiday of Halloween.
 Knowing them makes the holiday a little richer and helps us understand the importance and role of seasonal plants in our traditions.